amunategui/amunategui.github.io/_posts/2015-01-14-yelp-cross-country-trip.md

 ## [1] "Rickhouse"
 ```
 <BR><BR>
 The difference is syntactical, instead of building the URL with ``location``, we do it with ``ll``.
-We'll use a thrid way of pulling locations in part 2 - geo-spatial bounded boxes.
+We'll use a third way of pulling locations in part 2 - geo-spatial bounded boxes.
 That's it for part 1.
+<BR><BR>

 **Part 2: Hoping from Florist to Florist Across the United States**

 Let me tell you, this was a blast to design and build!
 I'll go over the pertinent parts but if you want to see this in action yourself, copy the code at the end of the walkthrough and replace the Yelp credentials with yours and you're good to go!

-This isn't a full-proof application (matter of fact it can only travel west to east), but it will take a departure and destination set of latitudes and longitudes, a search term and attempt to link both points with a path using your search term every 60 miles approximately.
+Though not a full-proof application (matter of fact it can only travel west to east), it will take a departure and destination set of latitudes and longitudes, a search term and attempt to link both points with a path using your search term every 60 miles approximately.
 Here, we will go from San Francisco, CA to New York City, NY, florist by florist.

-``ggmap`` has a handy function called `geocode``.
+``ggmap`` has a handy function called ``geocode``.
 You can give it addresses, zip codes, famous monuments, and it will return that places latitude and longitude coordinates.

 ```r